jigneshshiyal/whatsapp-group-contact-extractor-extension/README.md

 # 📦 WhatsApp Contact Extractor Extension

 A JavaScript browser extension to extract group contact information from WhatsApp Web by accessing the internal IndexedDB storage.
-Built for researchers, analysts, and developers who need to analyze group contact metadata for automation or data insights.

 ## 🔍 Features